top of page

 The first Gallatin County Public Library Trustees, appointed in 1976, sought state assistance to develop a county library.
 In 1978 the first library opened in a remodeled laundromat on West Pearl Street.

-Alice Johnson, Cataloging and Acquisitions
+Cataloging & Acquisitions

 Our Board of Trustees